John MacHale: Ordination

 The emigrant French priests who then taught at Maynooth appreciated the linguistic aptitude of the young man and taught him not only French, but also Latin, Greek, Italian, German, Hebrew, and the English classics.
 After seven years of study, he was appointed in 1814 lecturer in theology, although only a sub-deacon.
 Before the end of the year, however, aged 23 or 25, he was ordained a priest by Daniel Murray, Archbishop of Dublin.
 Father MacHale continued his lectures at Maynooth until 1820, when he was nominated professor of theology.

 About this period he commenced a series of letters to the Dublin Journal, signed "Hierophilus", vigorously attacking the Irish Established Church's system of religious education in schools.

-In 1825, Pope Leo XII appointed him titular bishop of Maronia, and coadjutor bishop to Dr. Thomas Waldron, Bishop of Killala.
+In 1825, Pope Leo XII appointed him titular bishop of Maronia.
+At the same time, he was also coadjutor bishop to Dr. Thomas Waldron, Bishop of Killala.
 After his consecration in Maynooth College chapel, he devoted himself to his sacred duties.
 He preached Irish and English sermons, and superintended the missions given in the diocese for the Jubilee of 1825.
 The following year, MacHale joined Bishop Doyle in denouncing the proselytizing Kildare Street Society of Dublin.

 MacHale attended the annual meeting of the Irish bishops, and gave evidence at Maynooth College before the Parliamentary Commissioners then inquiring into the condition of education in Ireland.
 The Catholic hierarchy's policy in the following decades was to ensure that Irish primary schools for Catholic children were run by Catholics, while the Dublin administration wanted all such schools to be run on a mixed-faith basis.
 The officials felt that two parallel systems would be too expensive and socially divisive, but the hierarchy held this would result in a default system based on the English version of history that had often been anti-Catholic since 1570.